Updated: October 29, 2025

 Best Vermont Workers’ Comp Insurance Reviews

-NEXT and Simply Business emerge as the best workers' compensation insurance providers in Vermont, offering exceptional coverage for business owners.
+NEXT and Simply Business are the best workers' compensation insurance providers in Vermont, offering exceptional coverage for business owners with workers' comp requirements.

 Company Image